greymistcube/homeauto/homeauto/README.md

 ## Usage

-All files inside `homeauto` are deployed to
+All files are deployed to

 ```sh
 $HOME/bin/homeauto/